 After years and years of rumours and anticipation, RuPaul’s Drag Race UK finally launched back in October and honey… it was absolutely worth the wait.
 The crass sense-of-humour and references to iconic soaps and dramas, as well as the interactions between the contestants, was a breath of fresh air and resulted in peak British television.
 It wasn’t Americanised, like we feared.
 The challenges were more of the same, but the way they were executed?
 Perfection.
 Downton Draggy?
-Future BAFTA winner.
+BAFTA worthy.
 Snatch Game?
 Two of the best celebrity impressions in Margaret Thatcher (Baga Chipz) and Donald Trump (The Vivienne).
 And Frock Destroyers?
-The next Little Mix, to be honest.
+Little Mix: watch out.
 Season two has some big boots to fill.

 3. Season 5